opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Tutorial
 ~~~~~~~~

-Comprehensive tutorial on how to use the Southbound REST Plugin and how
+Comprehensive tutorial on how to use the Southbound REST Plug-in and how
 to control network devices with it can be found on:
 https://wiki.opendaylight.org/view/Service_Function_Chaining:Main#SFC_101